koeninger/kafka-exactly-once/blogpost.md

 For the very first time the job is run, the table can be pre-loaded with appropriate starting offsets.

 The example accesses offset ranges on a per-partition basis, as mentioned in the discussion of HasOffsetRanges above.
-The important thing to notice about mapPartitionsWithIndex is that it's a transformation, and there is no equivalent foreachPartitionWithIndex action.
-RDD transformations are generally lazy, so unless you add an output action of some kind Spark will never schedule the job to actually do anything.
-Calling foreach on the RDD with an empty body is sufficient.
 Also notice that some iterator methods, such as map, are lazy.
 If you're setting up transient state, like a network or database connection, by the time the map is fully forced the connection may already be closed.
 In that case, be sure to instead use methods like foreach, that eagerly consume the iterator.

-      rdd.mapPartitionsWithIndex { (i, iter) =>
+      rdd.foreachPartition { iter =>
+        val osr: OffsetRange = offsetRanges(TaskContext.get.partitionId)

         // set up some connection

         iter.foreach {